-- Additional prescription validation measures may take more time, thus increasing MRO verification timeline - MRO processes associated with verification of positive test or safety concerns will not be able to identify employee prescription abuse/misuse - The delay in reporting medication safety concerns, for up to 5 days after reporting a negative result, means that an employer hires or returns to work an employee based on a negative result, and then subsequently learns that there is a significant safety risk associated with the employee's performance of safety-sensitive functions - When a medication safety concern is reported by the MRO, it becomes incumbent upon the employer to address/resolve it - DOT recommends resolving it by having the driver take a fit-for-duty physical examination, the physician would have to medically qualify the driver to perform safety sensitive duties while being allowed to continue their prescribed opioids.
+Additional prescription validation measures may take more me, thus increasing MRO verification timeline.

+- MRO processes associated with verification of positive test or safety concerns will not be able to identify employee prescription abuse/misuse - The delay in reporting medication safety concerns, for up to 5 days are reporting a negative result, means that an employer hires or returns to work an employee based on a negative result, and then subsequently learns that there is a significant safety risk associated with the employee's performance of safety-sensitive functions - When a medication safety concern is reported by the MRO, it becomes incumbent upon the employer to address/resolve it - DOT also states you can also resolve it by having the driver take a fit-for-duty physical examination, the physician would have to medically qualify the driver to perform safety sensitive dues while being allowed to continue their prescribed opioids.
 In today's litigious environment that is highly unlikely.